christian-draeger/page-content-tester/README.md

 You should always try to isolate your tests enough that they don't affect each other either running in parallel or running sequentially.

 ### Caching
 **Paco** provides an built in loading cache that is enabled by default.
-It avoids you from making duplicate calls and make your test suite run faster. if don't want your duplicate calls taken from cache it can be deactivated via `paco.properties`.
+It avoids you from making duplicate calls and make your test suite run faster. if you don't want your duplicate calls taken from cache it can be deactivated via `paco.properties` or command line argument.

+	add cacheDuplicates=false to your paco.properties file
+	or start your tests with `mvn clean verify -DcacheDuplicates=false`

+By default all duplicate calls that will be taken from cache will appear on your console output.
+It can be deactivated via `paco.properties` or command line argument.

+	add logCachedDuplicates=false to your paco.properties file
+	or start your tests with `mvn clean verify -logCachedDuplicates=false`

 <h2 align="center">Test Examples</h2>